KhronosGroup/glTF/specification/README.md

 #### Program Instances

-A shader program may be instanced multiple times within the glTF asset, via the `instanceProgram` property of the render pass. `instanceProgram` specifies the program identifier, and a `attributes` and `uniforms` properties.
+A shader program may be instanced multiple times within the glTF asset, via the `instanceProgram` property of the render pass. `instanceProgram` specifies the program identifier, and `attributes` and `uniforms` properties.

 ```json
 "instanceProgram": {